-Additional PC prerequisite: Microsoft .NET Framework 4.5 and above.
+Additional PC requirement: Microsoft .NET Framework 4.5 and above.

 - If you’re using macOS Big Sur with an M1 processor, you need to install Rosetta (a dynamic binary translator developed by Apple) before installing any agents.
 For more info, see Install an Agent on a Mac OS Device